Fixed Income Disclosures (Terms and conditions of Fixed Income Dealing)

 Please note that Deutsche Bank has regulatory and other duties to supervise and control its business.
 Deutsche Bank shares information as necessary to fulfil these responsibilities and respond to general and specific regulatory and other requests with which it is required to comply.

-VI.
+VII.
 Primary Dealer – Bond Auction Transactions

 a) Reference Price Transactions